jonascript/htmlgoddess/README.md

 ## Frequent issues
 - Dependancies acting weird:
   Lerna does somethings under the hood to cross-link Dependancies.
 If you install a new module and things stop working try ```lerna boostrap``` from the root.
+- Test directory not cleaning up.
+If a test fails it might prevent the test directory from cleaning up.
+In that case run ``` npm run clean-test-dir ``` which will remove it manually.

 ## Contributing
 1. run tests in packages/cli to make sure everything's up to snuff